Are you struggling to break up with someone?

 Unfollow your ex on all the different social media platforms.

-First of all, you shouldn’t look at pictures of your ex right now.
-It will just postpone the healing process.
+For starters, you shouldn’t be looking at pictures of your ex right now.
+It will just slow down the healing process.

-I tend not to, at least if I don’t have other means of contacting them.
+I tend not to, especially if I don’t have other means of contacting them.

 12. Prepare for the Pain

-People who walk away from someone they love often underestimate the amount of grief they are going to feel.
+People who walk away from someone they love often underestimate the level of grief they will experience.
 After all, it’s them doing the walking.

-It will often hit you, when you least expect it, e.g., when you watch a certain TV show that you used to watch together.
+It will often hit you when you least expect it, e.g., when there is a movie playing on TV that you once watched together.

 Steel yourself for these surprise hits.
 They will come.

-Never reaching out to your ex during those moments of weakness, though.
-It might feel nice to hook up right then, but you will pay the price for it later.
-All the issues you used to have, haven’t gone away.
+Never reach out to your ex during those moments of weakness, though.
+It might feel nice to rekindle things in the moment, but you will pay the price for it later.
+The issues you broke over haven’t gone away.

 13. Get Support

-In moments when you are feeling the loss, it is important that you have people that you can reach out to.
+When you are feeling mopey, it is important that you have people that you can reach out to.
 This could be a family member or a friend.

-Be selective, though.
-Don’t recruit people who will use this as an opportunity to engage in gossip.
-A bitch session might feel nice in the moment, but afterward, you will feel worse.
+Be picky, though.
+Don’t call on people who will use this as an opportunity to gossip about your ex.
+It will make you feel worse.
 Prefer people who will just listen.

-That’s because their relationships tend to be less emotionally explicit.
-Men would rather do stuff together than sit down and talk about their feelings.
+That’s because their relationships tend to be less touchy-feely.
+Men would rather do stuff together than talk about their emotions.

-But when you are in crisis mode, that will come back to bite you in the butt.
+But when you are having a crisis, that will come back to bite you in the butt.

-So, it might be a good idea to cultivate a few “touchy-feely” friendships for rainy days.
-If you already are in crisis mode and have no one to talk to, consider enlisting the help of a therapist or coach.
+Hence, it might be a good idea to cultivate a few touchy-feely friendships for rainy days.
+If it’s too late for that, consider enlisting the help of a therapist or coach.

 14. Meditate